 years and still enjoy every morning, every view and every new venture... for $20. or less, per day.

-Not only will they tell you exactly how you can do it too, they share tips on how to earn a living while you're out there.
+Not only do they tell you exactly how you can do it too, they share tips on how to earn a living while you're out there.

 Here they share simple strategies for getting out of the rat race and waking every morning to the heart pounding magnificence of the lower 48.

-Everything you need to know to change your life - Just add courage!
+Everything you need to know to change your life - Just add a pinch of courage!